renovate-bot/GoogleCloudPlatform-_-talk-to-docs/terraform/README.md

 - Submit a new build using the same command after any changes to the application source to automatically build and deploy the updated Docker images to Cloud Run.
 - Review the build logs in the [Cloud Build History](https://cloud.google.com/build/docs/view-build-results) to verify the build and deployment status.

+### Building the Docker images and applying the Terraform configuration will take some time.
+- Docker builds & pushes take ~5 minutes and must complete before Cloud Build uses Terraform to provisions resources.
+- First time Terraform provisioning of all resources takes ~7-10 minutes (Memorystore Redis will take ~5+ minutes individually).
+- Subsequent Terraform runs deploying only updated Cloud Run services take ~1.5 minutes (after the Docker images are built and pushed).

 &nbsp;
 # Add an A record to the DNS Managed Zone